yiqiankun/hello-world/README.md

 # hello-world
-This repository is for practicing the GitHub Flow. learn how to use github.
+This repository is for practicing the GitHub Flow.
+Learn how to use github.